dansmyers/ProgrammingWithAI/Projects/3-Deep_Research.md

 A good working definition is that an agent is a program that uses an LLM to make some decision about its own operation.
 This could often include a loop, where the system continually evaluates its own plan or progress.

+## Submission details

+Upload your code to Canvas along with a short write-up describing:

+- Your approach to building the project

+- What problems you encountered and how you worked through them

+- What you learned about AI-powered software development and how you think those lessons will apply to your future classes and work

 ## Plan

 This project is, again, pretty open-ended, so there are lots of opportunities for you to make choices about how you think the system should work.
 As in previous projects, I recommend starting by having a detailed conversation with your assistant about the requirements and design.